openzipkin/brave/.github/ISSUE_TEMPLATE/question.md

 ---

 This issue tracker is not for questions.
-If you want to ask how to do something, or to understand why something isn't working the way you expect it to, please use [Gitter](https://gitter.im/openzipkin/zipkin) or [Stack Overflow](https://stackoverflow.com/questions/tagged/zipkin).
+If you want to ask how to do something, or to understand why something isn't working the way you expect it to, please use [Gitter](https://gitter.im/openzipkin/zipkin), [Stack Overflow](https://stackoverflow.com/questions/tagged/zipkin) or [email zipkin-user@googlegroups.com](https://groups.google.com/forum/#!forum/zipkin-user)